Thailand People Finder -- Lost Son, Sometimes Drug Addict

 Sometimes, a man will want to stay in Thailand even though he has no "business" here.
 There are few jobs for foreigners in a country where wages are low, cheap labor is plentiful, and the language is Thai, not English.
 There are far more foreigners here wanting jobs than there is a supply of jobs.

 An observer can usually tell by just watching the peer groups with which the subject hangs out.
+I've seen guys get lured into groupthink and that sort of action.

 Please understand that the vast majority of expats in the tourist and expat districts are NOT criminals, and are just normal guys staying in a nice and interesting part of the world.